Financial-Times/n-ui/README.md

 	* The `entry` value should point to the main template for the component without any file extension and relative to the component root.
 	* The `data` can be used if you need to pass any fixture data to the component for testing.

-## Releasing n-ui
-When you release an n-ui tag 2 things happen
-- assets are built and deployed to s3
-- during work hours, all user-facing apps are rebuilt to pick up the changes

-## Build tool

-## Usage

-WIP

 ## Adding subcomponents